nkfoss/CookingProject/README.md

 We set a timeout that calls logout() automcatically after time has expired.
 2. Whenever we emit a new user object to our app, we need to call autoLogout().
 This happens in handleAuthentication (which is a subroutine of signUp and signIn) and autoLogin().

+### Auth Guard

+We need to make sure users cannot access recipes without being logged in.
+Our AuthGuard will handle this.
+So we guard the recipes route (in the routing module) and then subscribe to the authService's user subject (but only once, since we only need to check it once).
+If the user object is true-ish, we continue.
+If not, then we redirect.